s-e-a-m/fc1969lais/README.md

-# 1969 - Alvin Lucier - I'm sitting in a room - Faust Code
+# 1969 - Alvin Lucier - I am sitting in a room - Faust Code

-For the composition *I'm sitting in a room* in 1969, Lucier provided only instruction with equipment of that time.
+For the composition *I am sitting in a room* in 1969, Lucier provided only instruction with equipment of that time.
 The process itself so clear and linear to reproduce.